mollyklecompte/strom/internal_docs/docs/dstream.md

 In the Engine, data-Dstreams are aggregated into a BStream.
-The BStream follows the same template as a DStream but the *timestamp, measures, user_ids, fields,* and *tags* are aggregated so instead of single values, they are now lists of values.
-Once this aggregation takes place, the BStream applies the *filter_rules, dparam_rules,* and *event_rules* to the aggregated measures creating new keys:
+The BStream follows the same template as a DStream but the *timestamp, measures, user_ids, fields,* and *tags* are aggregated so instead of single values, they are now stored in a Pandas DataFrame under the *measures* key.
+Once this aggregation takes place, the BStream applies the *filter_rules, dparam_rules,* and stores the results as new columns in the DataFrame.
+Then *event_rules* are applies and the results are stored in the *events* key.
- *filter_measures, derived_measures,* and *events*.